rdisipio/coachable-course-agent/README.md

 This repo is intentionally unfinished in places.
 It leaves space for collaboration, critique, and refinement — because building human-centered AI is not a solo act.
 I believe that a project like this can make a difference.
-As Muse once sang, let’s conspire to *“ignite all the souls that would die just to feel alive.”*
+As Muse once sang, let’s *“conspire to ignite all the souls that would die just to feel alive.”*

 ## ✨ Key Features